-Come to the Herald later for live coverage this afternoon
+Come back to the Herald today to see live coverage this afternoon

 While both teams have become the first Scottish teams to ever make it this far - with Clan only in existence for four years - their route to the green and pleasant land of Nottinghamshire has been a long and winding road for one, and a bit of a crash landing for the other.

 Four months ago Clan went into a double header against league leaders Belfast with the opportunity to cut the gap at the top of the EIHL to just three points in their first season under Ryan Finnerty, their head coach.

 As it turned out, the Northern Irish team instead extended their advantage to 11 points, with the losses not only signalling the end of a serious challenge from the Scottish club, but also the beginning of a topsy-turvy run of form which meant a place in this weekend's play-offs was only secured in the last few weeks.